Psychologist And Author Dr. Janis Johnston To Be Featured On Close Up Radio

 (MENAFN- EIN Presswire)

-OAK PARK, ILLINOIS, UNITED STATES, October 9, 2023 /EINPresswire / -- Life is full of challenges and difficulties like parenting caregiving, losses, and relationships that may seem like all -consuming struggles.
+OAK PARK, ILLINOIS, UNITED STATES, October 10, 2023 /EINPresswire / -- Life is full of challenges and difficulties like parenting caregiving, losses, and relationships that may seem like all-consuming struggles.
 The key is to meet them with confidence and assertiveness, which unfortunately is not always easy to navigate on our own.
 Luckily, there are many wonderful resources that brilliantly give us answers, tons of helpful hints, and inspire us to keep on moving forward despite the odds.

 Dr. Janis Johnston is a psychologist specializing in improving relationships among family members as they muddle through life cycles and transitions.
 Dr. Janis Johnston is also the author of It Takes a Child to Raise a Parent, Midlife Maze, and Transforming Retirement: Rewiring and Growing Your Legacy.